tableau/connector-plugin-sdk/docs/tdvt.md

 ![]({{ site.baseurl }}/assets/tdvt_edit_tds_columns.png)

-### Troubleshooting test failures
+### Troubleshoot test failures

 First ensure that the data is loaded correctly.
 Incorrect data can cause many test failures.

 The standard test suite include a test named 'calcs_data' that contains several test cases, one for each column in the table.
 This test and all test cases must pass first before further troubleshooting.

-There is a similar test for the Staples table but you must add it manually to your mydb.ni file by adding '[StaplesDataTest]'.
+There is a similar test for the Staples table but you must add it manually to your mydb.ini file by adding '[StaplesDataTest]'.
-This test works like the 'calcs_data' test but since Staples contains several UTF-8 characters it is difficult to get it passing completely.
+This test works like the 'calcs_data' test but since Staples contains several UTF-8 characters it is difficult to get it to pass completely.
 Some of the logical tests filter one these UTF-8 characters but you can get 100% pass rate even if the StaplesDataTest does not pass.
 Still it can be useful for tracking down data issues.

 It can be insightful to load the Calcs and Staples tables on a Postgres or MySQL server and run the tests in order to compare working SQL against what TDVT is generating for your database.
 Just add a new datasource to TDVT that uses the native connector for that database.
-Do not use Other ODBC in this case.
+Do not use the Other Databases (ODBC) connector in this case.
 These tests should pass completely for these datasources.

 ### Check your setup

-Make sure the tds files include the 'password' element and that you have renamed the relations to 'leaf' as indicated in the setup instructions.
+Make sure the TDS files include the 'password' element and that you have renamed the relations to 'leaf' as indicated in the setup instructions.

 ### Log Files